TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 1. Develop and establish an emergency rescue procedure before commencing the task.

-2. Arrange drinking water. / Summer hydration fluids to be provided to operatives (2.5 litters of water supply per day per persons) with breaks.
+2. Arrange drinking water. / Summer hydration fluids to be provided to operatives (2.5 liters of water supply per day per person) with breaks.

 4. Specify the timings for the break in between the task and act accordingly.
-Provision of shaded area (rest area) is also to be looked into.
+The provision of a shaded area (rest area) is also to be looked into.

 6. Comply with first aid requirements.

-7. Team leader/supervisor must closely monitor/supervise the activities.
+7. The team leader/supervisor must closely monitor/supervise the activities.

 Control Measures